 A circumferential body lift (sometimes called a lower body lift) treats the excess skin in the mid torso all the way around the body.
 In the back and sides, the excess skin of the upper buttocks, love handles, and lateral thighs is removed.
 In so doing the lateral thigh and the buttocks are lifted.
 Then, in the front the abdominal muscles are tightened and the excess skin is removed, as would be done with an abdominoplasty or tummy tuck.
 In some individuals this can amount to ten or twelve pounds of skin and fat.

 The results can be quite dramatic.
 And the improvement in a person’s lifestyle, once all this excess skin has been removed is fantastic.
 There will be a scar that runs around the body, but the front, sides, and back are treated at the same time giving an improved overall result.
 While this operation is mainly done in the hospital with a one or two night stay, some patients can have this done on an outpatient basis.

-In the past, this operation has really been reserved for the patient with massive weight loss.
+In the past, this operation has really been reserved for the patient with massive weight reduction.
 However, many people are concerned not just with the appearance of their abdomen, but about how they appear all the way around the body.
-And for some, the circumferential body lift may be a good option for a lesser degrees of skin excess or laxity, whether or not they have had massive weight loss.
+And for some, the circumferential body lift may be a good option for lesser degrees of skin excess or laxity, whether or not they have had massive weight changes.

 As with all things, this is not for everyone.
 Helping our patients manage a speedy recovery is one of our primary missions.
 Some patients who are candidates for this wish to break this up into two operations.
 First do the tummy tuck, and later do a buttock thigh lift.
 And this can also give a great result.
 For others, the scar is a concern.
 Generally, however, experience has shown that this is a very effective procedure with the benefits far outweighing the scar.
 And, most importantly, patients have been very pleased with the result.